totaljs/modules/Miscellaneous/clienterror/readme.md

 # Installation

 __ClientError module__ captures all client-side errors, then it writes into the console or log file on the server-side.
+The module appends a small JS script into the `@{head}` tag.

 ```js
 var options = {};